Model-free Analysis of Dynamic Trading Strategies: Introduction

 \section{Introduction}

-A broad class of trading strategies may be described in terms of the relation between the {\it market price} $P_t$ of an asset --a stock, bond, commodity, a spread between two such assets, or a basket of assets-- and a {\it reference} level $A_t$, which may refer to an assessment of the portfolio's fundamental value by an analyst, or a forecast of the portfolio's value based on 'technical' indicators, such as moving average estimators used in pairs trading \cite{pairs} or 'technical indicators' used in statistical arbitrage strategies \cite{alexander1999,anca2005,avellaneda2010,hogan2004}.
-The deviation of the market price from the reference value then represents a trading signal:
+A broad class of trading strategies may be described in terms of the relation between the {\it market price} $P_t$ of an asset --a stock, bond, commodity, a spread between two such assets, or a basket of assets-- and a {\it reference} level $A_t$, which may refer to an assessment of the portfolio's fundamental value by an analyst, or a forecast of the portfolio's value based on `technical' indicators, such as moving average estimators used in pairs trading \cite{pairs} or 'technical indicators' used in statistical arbitrage strategies \cite{alexander1999,anca2005,avellaneda2010,hogan2004}.
+The deviation $ S = P - A $ of the market price from the reference value then represents a {\it trading signal}.
 If $S$ falls below some negative threshold $-\delta<0$, this represents a buying opportunity, while if $S$ exceeds a positive threshold $\delta>0$, this represents an opportunity for entering a short position.
-A wide range of trading strategies -- pairs trading \cite{pairs,gatev2006}, mean-reversion strategies \cite{avellaneda2010,leung2015}, statistical arbitrage strategies based on cointegration \cite{alexander1999}, index arbitrage \cite{anca2005} and other statistical arbitrage strategies \cite{avellaneda2010,hogan2004}-- fall under this description.
+A wide range of trading strategies -- pairs trading \cite{gatev2006,pairs}, mean-reversion strategies \cite{avellaneda2010,leung2015}, statistical arbitrage strategies based on cointegration \cite{alexander1999}, index arbitrage \cite{anca2005} and other statistical arbitrage strategies \cite{avellaneda2010,hogan2004}-- fall under this description.
 The reference level $A_t$ is computed differently in each of these examples, but once the signal $S=P-A$ is constructed all these strategies follow the description given above.

 Regardless of how the reference value $A_t$ is arrived at, e.g. using fundamental valuation principles, or statistical forecasts, this leads to similar features across all such trading strategies: a long position is entered when the signal $S$ crosses $-\delta$ and held until $S$ crosses $0$; similarly, a short position is entered when $S$ crosses $\delta$ and held until $S$ crosses zero.
 The holding periods of positions thus coincide with {\it excursions} of the signal $S$ above (or below) certain levels.